reactioncommerce/reaction/docs/dashboard.md

 ###Accounts

-The accounts page is where you can give your staff members access to to administer your Reaction site.
+The Accounts page is where you can give your staff members access to administer your Reaction site.